Good health is a Gift.

 We want you to feel safe when participating in digital patient monitoring within myon.clinic GmbH (hereinafter referred to as "myon.clinic").
 That is why the protection of your personal data is particularly important to us.

-We process your personal data in accordance with the applicable legal provisions on the protection of personal data, in particular the EU General Data Protection Regulation (GDPR) and the country-specific data protection laws that apply to us.
+We process your personal data in accordance with the applicable legal provisions on the protection of personal data, in particular the EU General Data Protection Regulation ("GDPR") and the country-specific data protection laws that apply to us.
 In this privacy policy, you will learn why and how your personal data that we collect from you or that you provide to us when you decide to use the myon.clinic services and content are processed.
 In particular, you will find a description of the personal data that we collect and process, as well as the purpose and legal basis on which we process the personal data and the rights you have in relation to the processing of your personal data by us.

 We at myon.clinic and our partners take the protection of your personal data very seriously.
 All personal data that you transmit to us or make available to us will be treated by us as strictly confidential and processed exclusively for a specific purpose in compliance with the statutory data protection regulations.